ooples/pine_script_docs/source/language/Conditional_structures.rst

         "open"

-While this makes perfect sense when using conditional structures to assign a value to a variable, it can be inconvenient when conditional structures are used for their side effects.
+While this makes perfect sense when using conditional structures to assign a value to a variable, it can be inconvenient when they are used for their side effects.
 To work around this limitation, you can force the type of the local block's unused return value, eg.::

     //@version=5